-All core material has been donated from relinquished company samples by Fairfield Energy, ConocoPhillips, Spirit Energy and Ithaca Energy.
-All samples have been released based on guidance documentation from the Oil and Gas Authority (OGA).
+All core material has been donated from company samples and have been released based on guidance documentation from the Oil and Gas Authority (OGA).
 We are grateful to the following companies for supporting North Sea Core by donating material;

-Published material which mentions the North Sea Core initiative.
+Published material about the North Sea Core CIC and our initiative.

 Call to help with the core salvage operation as it was in October 2018, prior to the official launch of the initiative.
 Written by Lucy Williams, Chair of the Petroleum Group, Geological Society of London.

 Description of the core salvage operation and the initial social media promotion that prompted the formation of the North Sea Core initiative as it was in November 2018.

 The lovely bunch at Agile* Scientific included the initiative in their annual Christmas blog post on suitable presents for the geoscientist in your life.
 This followed on from the OGA hackathons where winners received framed slabs of North Sea Core.

 The Geo.brief is published by KNGMG, The Royal Dutch Geological Mining Society and in the first of its 8 newsletters for 2019 they featured an article by our own Henk Kombrink on the core salvage initiative.
 Please note this article is in Dutch.

 The latest Oil and Gas Authority PON9 documentation on the retention, release and disposal of samples includes North Sea Core, along with other great organisations where surplus material not required by the British Geological Survey could be donated.